-14.3.1.12.3 CYSTx - cyclic sense period prescaler select
+15.3.1.45 CYSTx - cyclic sense period prescaler select

-This write-only bits selects the interval for the wake-up cyclic sensing together with the bit CYSX8 in the Configuration register (CFR) (see Configuration register - CFR).
-This option is only active if one of the high-side switches is enabled when entering in Stop or Sleep mode.
+This write-only bits selects the interval for the wake-up cyclic sensing together with the bit CYSX8 in the Configuration Register (CFR) (see Configuration register - CFR).
+This option is only active if the high-side switch is enabled when entering in Stop or Sleep mode.
 Otherwise a timed wake-up is performed after the period shown in Table 55.